deepakmahakale/blog/_posts/2021-04-26-5-must-have-gems-in-ror-development-environment.markdown

 I started my career with rails and since then I have worked on numerous rails projects.

-These are a few gems which I like to add in almost all of my projects (including the personal projects).
+These are a few gems that I like to add to almost all of my projects (including the personal projects).
-These gems definitely increase the productivity and make the developer's life easier.
+These gems definitely increase productivity and make the developer's life easier.

 These are my top 5 gems you should have in your development environment.